Edith Tolkien: World War I

 Tolkien was subsequently commissioned as a second lieutenant into the Lancashire Fusiliers, transferring to the 11th (Service) Battalion, part of the 25th Division, with the British Expeditionary Force.
 After spending a last night with Edith at the Plough & Harrow Hotel in Birmingham, Tolkien reported to a troop ship at Folkestone and arrived in France on 4 June 1916.
 He later wrote:

 Junior officers were being killed off, a dozen a minute.
 Parting from my wife then ... it was like a death.

 Tolkien's service during the Battle of the Somme was terribly stressful for Edith.
 According to her children John and Priscilla, "Like thousands of others, our mother longed for the messages Ronald sent.
-They arrived on official forms, and it hard to tell much beyond the fact that the sender was still alive.
+They arrived on official forms, and it was hard to tell much beyond the fact that the sender was still alive.
 Because of this, our parents devised a private code of dots.
 Edith kept a large map of France on the wall and could gauge fairly well where Ronald was at any time.
 During this period she carried the added burden of being Hilary's next of kin: he suffered a number of minor shrapnel wounds while serving as a Private in the Royal Warwickshire Regiment, helping to carry supplies over the notorious Passchendaele Ridge.
 Each time he was wounded, Edith received a telegram."